 Translating audio with Lara (audio-to-audio)

-Lara supports audio-to-audio translation through a dedicated API, allowing you to translate spoken content directly from one language to another and receive the result as an audio file.
+Lara supports audio-to-audio translation through a dedicated API and web interface, allowing you to translate spoken content directly from one language to another and receive the result as an audio file.

 This feature is designed for programmatic and voice-based use cases where both the input and the output are audio.